Get News & Updates Directly To Your Inbox

 That’s why it helps to have an expert on your side.
-That expert, called an insurance agent or broker or producer, plays a key role in helping people through the health insurance buying process.
-But there are many myths about insurance agents and their role in buying health insurance.
-Here, we tackle some of the most common ones.
+That expert, called an insurance agent, broker or producer, plays a key role in helping people with the health insurance buying process.
+Still, there are several myths about insurance agents and their role.
+Let’s tackle some of the most common ones.

 Myth: It costs more to use an agent because you have to pay a commission.
-Fact: The insurance company pays the commission so you will pay the same amount for your health plan whether you use an insurance agent or buy it yourself.
-The difference is that the agent can save you hours of time wading through the choices and has the know how to help you decide which plan is right for you.
+Fact: The insurance company pays the commission.
+You will pay the same amount for your health plan whether you use an insurance agent or buy it yourself.
+The difference is an agent can save you hours of time wading through choices.
+An agent has the know how to help you decide which plan is right for you.

-Myth: An insurance agent is nothing more than a middle man.
+Myth: An insurance agent is nothing more than a middleman.
 Fact: It’s true.
-Insurance agents are middle men.
+Insurance agents are middlemen.
 But not in the way you think.
-They are more than an unneeded extra step.
-They are key players whose job is to help customers make sense of a complex system.
-A good agent will spend time learning about the needs of you and your family and then will look for a health plan that fits your needs and your budget.
+They are far more than an unneeded extra step.
+Agents are key players who help customers make sense of a complex system.
+A good agent will spend time learning about the needs of you and your family, then look for a health plan that fits those needs and your budget.
 He or she will walk you through the benefits, application and enrollment process.

-Myth: An insurance agent is working for the insurance company, not for me.
+Myth: An insurance agent works for the insurance company, not for me.
 Fact: Most insurance agents are independent contractors.
-That means they want to sell you a plan again next year to make sure they keep being paid.
-The better the service you get, the more likely you are to renew your health plan through that agent.
+They want to sell you a plan again next year to make sure they keep getting paid.
+The better the service they provide, the more likely you are to renew your health plan through that agent.

 Myth: There is no benefit to using an agent.
 Fact: Using an agent provides lots of benefits.
-That’s because an agent:
+An agent:

 Myth: It’s easier to buy health insurance online.
 Fact: That may be true if you’re buying a book or a coffee maker.
 But health insurance is a complex business with many choices.
 If you buy the wrong insurance plan, you can’t simply send it back.
 You could find out the hard way that the plan you chose doesn’t cover the care you need or include the doctor you want.

 Myth: Anybody can be an insurance agent.
 Fact: It takes a lot of education to become a qualified insurance agent or broker.
 They are licensed by the state department of insurance.
 In many cases, they must meet state, federal and professional requirements each year.
 They take classes and must pass licensing exams.
 Insurance agents who belong to the National Association of Health Underwriters also agree to a strict code of ethics.
-Many career insurance advisors complete college-level courses to get a professional designation, such as
+Many career insurance advisors complete college-level courses to get a professional designation, such as:

 Myth: Once the agent sells you a health plan, that’s the end of your relationship.
 Fact: A good insurance agent knows that this is a long-term relationship.
 Selling you the plan you need at a price you can afford is just the first step.
 The agent also will:

-A Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association
+Blue Cross and Blue Shield of Illinois, a Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association

 Telligent is an operating division of Verint Americas, Inc., an independent company that provides and hosts an online community platform for blogging and access to social media for Blue Cross and Blue Shield of Illinois.

 File is in portable document format (PDF).
 To view this file, you may need to install a PDF reader program.
 Most PDF readers are a free download.
 One option is Adobe® Reader® which has a built-in screen reader.
-Other Adobe accessibility tools and information can be downloaded at http://access.adobe.com.
+Other Adobe accessibility tools and information can be downloaded at https://access.adobe.com.